SenseLogic/BIT/README.md

 ### Options

 ```
---split <size> : find files larger than `size` in the current folder, split them into fragments inside the `.bit/` folder and update the `.gitignore` file
+--split <size> : find non-excluded files larger than `size` in the current folder,
+                 split them inside the `.bit/` folder and append them to the `.gitignore` file
 --join : rebuild large files from the fragments stored inside the `.bit/` folder
 ```